A child sits behind a table while feeding something to a rodent through a tube, surrounded by various materials and a book.

 For "Frankie Sparks: The Class Pet": Frankie Sparks, the self-proclaimed "best inventor in the third grade," does research and creates a tool to try to persuade her classmates that a rat would make the best class pet.

-A young donkey is on a leash with a baby bottle of white liquid on the ground in front of it.
+Book cover for Saving Winslow, showing a young donkey on a leash and a baby bottle of white liquid on the ground nearby.

 Saving Winslow